alexandruCochior/inputDateFormatter/README.md

 Introduction
 ------------
-This module consists of a directory, which formats a 6-digit number typed into an input in a date format dd / mm / yyyy
+This module consists of a directory, which formats a not formatted number typed into an input in a date format dd / mm / yyyy

 ___
 ___